GoogleContainerTools/base-images-docker/README.md

 base-images-docker
 ===================
-Source for the Google-maintained reproducible docker images.
+Source for the Google-maintained base docker images.
+These images can be used as a base for container-based application development.

+Images currently supported:
+* Debian 8 (Jessie)
+* Debian 9 (Stretch)
+* Ubuntu
+* Node.js

 Usage
 =======